OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

   ![Cosmos DB Embeddings](../azure-function-nodejs/Images/4.cosmos-db-embeddings.png)

 - **You can call the API Endpoint to run the required prompts on the documents in two ways:**

-**1) Directly from a web browser Once you run the sample locally and press F5, it will open the Application Homepage:**
+**1) Directly from a web browser Once you run the sample locally by presssing F5 in Visual Studio Code, it will open the Application Homepage:**

   ![API Home page](Images/1.app-home-page.png)

-- `http://localhost:3000/search?query=what is Teams AI Library?`
+- Type your query like: `http://localhost:3000/search?query=what is Teams AI Library?`
   ![Search query and result - 4](Images/5.search-result-web.png)

-2) **Using an API testing tool, like Postman:**
+**2) Using an API testing tool, like Postman:**
-- `http://localhost:3000/search?query=what is Teams AI Library`
+- Type your query and select `GET` and press `Send` button:`http://localhost:3000/search?query=what is Teams AI Library`
   ![Search query and result - 1](Images/2.search-result-postman-1.png)

-- **Open the Postman and search the query to get results:**

 - `http://localhost:3000/search?query=what is Prompt Tuning?`
   ![Search query and result - 2](Images/3.search-result-postman-2.png)